 How to Make Your Content Writer Work For You

 Once you’ve hired a writer for your writing project, the next important step is to make your content writer “WORK” for you.
-This means ensuring that the writer delivers content in tune with your goals, requirements, and expectations which is only possible when you know how to brief your content writer well.
+It means ensuring that the writer delivers content in tune with your goals, requirements, and expectations which is only possible when you know how to brief your content writer well.

-If you want to derive real value from your content outsourcing experience, you must communicate your needs well and this holds true irrespective of whether you hire a freelance writer or a professional content writing service.
+To derive real value from your content outsource experience, you must communicate your needs well.
+This holds true irrespective of whether you hire a freelance writer or a professional content writing service.

-If your communication with your content writer is not clear and focussed, you will end up wasting your time and resources and even face dissatisfaction with the content that is delivered to you as it will inevitably lack substance.
+Keep in mind that if your communication with your content writer is not clear and focussed, you may end up not only wasting your time but also your resources and face dissatisfaction with the content delivered to you as it will inevitably lack substance.

-Failure to communicate well with your writer is going to result in the creation of poor quality content that will fail to meet any of your goals, whether it is to generate more traffic, gain high search engine rankings or improved conversion rates.
+If the communication between you and the writer is unclear, you will have to make do with poor quality content which fails to meet any of your goals, whether it is to generate more traffic, gain higher search engine rankings or improved conversion rates.

 Freelance Writers are the best thing that could have happened to the writing industry.
 Outsource your writing needs to a content writer who knows his/her job well and you’ll have time to do what you do best!